 The Community Services Card can reduce the cost of:

-- fees for after hours doctor visits
+- fees for after-hours general practice visits

-- glasses for children aged 15 years and under
+- glasses for children under 16

 - emergency dental care provided by hospitals and approved dental contractors (ask the dental provider if they are an approved contractor)

 - travel and accommodation for treatment at a public hospital outside the home area when the patient has been referred (at least 80 km away for adults and 25 km for children)

 The card can also be used for dependent children aged under 18 years.